Editor’s Note: This post is from Katherine Mellen Charron, an associate professor of history at NC State.

-On September 19, 2017, a group of students sat in a van parked on the side of the road in front of the Coolmore Plantation in rural Edgecombe County.
-They listened as Clarence Powell, a 91-year old African American World War II veteran, recounted the escape of his great-grandfather, Albert Powell, from that sprawling cotton farm during the Civil War.
+On Sept.
+19, 2017, a group of students sat in a van parked on the side of the road in front of the Coolmore Plantation in rural Edgecombe County.
+They listened as Clarence Powell, a 91-year-old African American World War II veteran, recounted the escape of his great-grandfather, Albert Powell, from that sprawling cotton farm during the Civil War.
 Making his way to Union lines, he enlisted in the Union Army and fought for his people’s freedom.
 But Albert Powell never saw his family again.
 When he returned from the war, he discovered they, too, had fled seeking freedom.

-This is just one of many stories that NC State traditional and public history graduate students enrolled in an American History and Memory class heard that day from members of the Phoenix Historical Society (PHS), a grassroots organization established in 2001 to “recover, record, and promote the unique history of Edgecombe County as experienced by its African American members.”
+This is just one of many stories that NC State traditional and public history graduate students enrolled in an American History and Memory class heard that day from members of the Phoenix Historical Society (PHS), a grassroots organization established in 2001 to “recover, record and promote the unique history of Edgecombe County as experienced by its African American members.”

 As a student recognized, PHS members serve as both “local historians” and “memory keepers” who “craft their own narratives…reflecting the ebb and flow of liberation politics rooted in specific social, political, cultural, and economic spaces.”
-Touring Rocky Mount, Tarboro, and Princeville, the group gained invaluable insights into a local freedom struggle that has persisted for over 150 years.
+Touring Rocky Mount, Tarboro and Princeville, the group gained invaluable insights into a local freedom struggle that has persisted for over 150 years.

 One key event set the stage for much of what would follow.
 In 1871, the North Carolina legislature redrew the county lines of Nash and Edgecombe to dilute black voting and economic power.
 Yet Edgecombe also remained part of a state congressional district known as the “Black Second,” and its African American residents did not relinquish any hard won gains without a fight.
 In 1876, Edgecombe voters elected a black majority to the county board of commissioners for the first time.
 A year later, the General Assembly responded by passing a law that stripped all voters of the right to elect their county commissioners and transferred that power to justices of the peace that it had appointed.

 The pursuit of political and economic justice nevertheless continued.
 Beginning in 1886, black farm workers organized 11 local assemblies of the Knights of Labor (KOL).
-These ardent freedom fighters launched a strike to improve working conditions on nearby cotton plantations; helped elect Henry P. Cheatham to the U.S. Congress; and secured a second term for KOL leader Frank M. Hines as county Register of Deeds.
+These ardent freedom fighters launched a strike to improve working conditions on nearby cotton plantations, helped elect Henry P. Cheatham to the U.S. Congress, and secured a second term for KOL leader Frank M. Hines as county register of deeds.

 In the mid-1890s, KOL members also joined the interracial “Fusion” coalition of Republican and Populist voters that triumphed in the 1894 and 1896 statewide elections.
-According to the PHS, “the 1896 election in North Carolina was hailed as the most democratic election in the South and 87% of black voters participated.”
+According to the PHS, “the 1896 election in North Carolina was hailed as the most democratic election in the South and 87 percent of black voters participated.”
 In Edgecombe County, voters sent African American attorney George Henry White to the U.S. Congress.

 Success provoked a harsh backlash.
 During the 1898 white supremacy campaigns, white conservatives used violence and voting fraud to win back control of the state government, and then disfranchised African American men in 1900.
 In his last congressional speech in 1901, White provided the quote from which the PHS takes its name: “This, Mr. Chairman, may be the Negroes temporary farewell to the American Congress, but let me say, Phoenix-like, he will rise up some day and come again.”
 Ninety-one years would pass before Eva Clayton became the second African American in North Carolina to win election to the U.S. House of Representatives.